cocos/cocos-docs/source/en/publish/publish-web.md

 The default release path is in the `build` under the project folder .
 If you use version control systems like git and svn, you can ignore the `build` folder in version control.

-## Construct and preview
+## Build and preview

 The construction of Web platform is very easy.
 Construction process will **zip** scripts and resources in the game project and resource library, and then drop them into the designated release path.
-If you need test, the **Debug Mode** is there for you.
-The sourcemap is preserved with versions thus constructed.
+If you need test, check **Debug Mode** and **Sourcemap** option.
+The built version will have sourcemap for debugging.

 Click the **Build** button, then a progress bar will appear on the top of the panel.
 When the progress bar reaches 100%, the construction is finished.

-Next, you can click the **Play** button to open the constructed game version in the browser for preview and test.
+Next, you can click the **Play** button to open the built game version in the browser for preview and test.

 ![web desktop](publish-web/web_desktop.png)